fdemmer/toggl_target/README.md

 "workspace_id" parameter in the `toggl.com` url, when looking at the workspace you want.

-If you omit the workspace ID, or use the word "default", `report.py` will use a `WORKSPACE_ID` value defined in `settings.py`, or fall back to using the first (often the only) workspace in your toggl account.
+If you omit the workspace ID, `report.py` will use a `WORKSPACE_ID` value defined in `settings.py`, or fall back to using the first (often the only) workspace in your toggl account.
 So in many simple cases, you can just omit the workspace ID from the command line and the right thing will